bushi180/PythonProjects/README.md

 ## A-Star

-Calculates the shortest path found between two nodes.
-Uses an Euchildean distance heuristic.
+An informed search algorithm that calculates the shortest path found between two nodes or graphs.
+Used an Euchildean distance heuristic.

 - green circle - start position